Rotation.org Writing Team

 And if you believe it, then your mortal fears are over, and your resurrection to new life has begun.

 But what if you don't believe?
-The story is comfort to non-believers as well, because non-believers is why Jesus came to Bethany in the first place.
+The story is comfort to non-believers as well, because non-believers are why Jesus came to Bethany in the first place.
 Nobody there expected this kind of Lord.
 God's love is relentless.
 Four days he waited, but then he came.
 We trust that God will reveal his glory to all in his own time, so that every knee will bow and tongue confess Jesus Christ.

 Sin, Death, and Resurrection